 One: The classes are unedited.

-Three: Some of the classes on Yom Tov Shel Rosh Hashsana and Vayelech Ish (Vayechi) are from other occasions.
-It may therefore seem a bit out of sink as you listen.
+Three: Some of the classes on Yom Tov Shel Rosh Hashanah and Vayelech Ish (Vayechi) are from other occasions.
+It may, therefore, seem a bit out of sync as you listen.